 “From the age of seven, everything I felt in connection with a rectangle of framed sunlight was dominated by a single passion. ~ Vladimir Nabokov ~ “Speak, memory”

 There's a chink in the shutter and once more the door of the past flies open.
-Like the pretty captive insect it only needs a chink to emerge A boy full of summers pushing up through the flowers daylight packed with endless hours each swish of a butterfly net Such a desperation of desire they lit.
+Like the pretty captive insect it only needs a chink to emerge A boy full of summers pushing up through the flowers daylight packed with endless hours the softest sound of butterfly nets Such a desperation of desire they lit.
 I lay each down, pinned to gaze and gaze upon.
 Entombed.
-Dazzling motionless wings Each daedal design I took to heart.
+Dazzling motionless wings Every daedal design I took to heart.
 In quiet intimacy of muffled deaths - then immortality.
 I recall them all by name There's that chink in the shutter the door to the skies invites detached from this bed, I'm taking flight - "a certain butterfly is already on the wing"*

 *the famous last words of Vladimir Nabokov.